 - Offset mortgages FAQ

 Offset mortgage definition: What is an offset savings mortgage?

 Customers often ask us to define the term ‘offset mortgage’, so we’ll start with the basics.

 An offset mortgage is a product that lets you link a savings account to your mortgage to reduce the amount of interest you pay on the home loan.
-Instead of earning interest on your savings, you will only pay interest on your mortgage balance minus the amount of savings you have.
+Instead of earning interest on your savings, you will only pay interest on the mortgage balance minus the amount of savings you have.

 OMA Accredited Advisors

 Brokers must graduate from our official LIBF*** approved accreditation

 Advice from the Whole Market